darhrmsarm03/WebDev-Mini-Projects/README.md

 cd WebDev-mini-projects
 ```

-**4.**  MAKE A NEW FOLDER WITH YOUR PROJECT NAME INSIDE webdev-mini-projects & Add your project files (eg: index.html ,style.css, script.js) inside that folder
+**4.**  MAKE A NEW FOLDER WITH YOUR PROJECT NAME INSIDE webdev-mini-projects & Add your project files (eg: index.html,style.css, script.js) inside that folder
 <br>

-**5.**  Also Add a README file in your project folder which consists of Description/screenshots about your project !
+**5.**  Also, add a README file in your project folder which consists of a Description/screenshots about your project!

 <br>